Togohogo1-Archive/joshgone-music/README.md

 - ;fs and then ;s outputs 2 queue empty, then stops outputting
 - ;reschedule command when there is only one song
 - if a long local file path, then paginator breaks
+- ;reschedule when there is only one song left in the queue and it is not looping in any way

 ## Short term todo